 Trucking accidents are handled differently from car accidents.
 The primary difference is that trucking companies often have staff and legal counsel on the scene when a crash occurs.
 This puts victims of trucking accidents at a disadvantage; unless you quickly hire an experienced attorney to protect your rights.

-Law enforcement investigation: When an accident involves a tractor trailer, law enforcement will complete their own investigation.
+When trucking accidents occur law enforcement will complete their own investigation.
 Under Florida law, with few exceptions, the Traffic Crash Report or Traffic Homicide Report and statements taken by law enforcement is not admissible at trial.
 However, the report will contain valuable information.

-Big business lawyers: The corporation that owned or operated the truck will often send their lawyers to the scene of a trucking accident crash.
+The corporation that owns and operates the truck will often send their lawyers to the scene of trucking accidents.
 They may collect evidence at the scene.
 Their job is to protect the trucking company from liability.
 Do not give a statement to the trucking companies lawyers without first consulting a qualified attorney.

 Your attorney can also investigate the accident and make sure that the driver who harmed you was operating in compliance with all state and FMCSA regulations.
 The sooner you act, in hiring a qualified lawyer, the better chance significant evidence does not go undiscovered.
 These days video surveillance cameras are everywhere, including local businesses and traffic monitoring stations as well as red light cameras.
 Some video surveillance is on a short recording loop (often thirty days, or less) and is recorded over if not collected.
 Swift action is the key to success in compensating victims.
 Don’t expect the insurance company or their attorneys to share information that hurts their case with you.